warpr/data-x-data/README.md

 Usage
 =====

-You can run the server using nodejs:
+You can run the server using nodejs [1]:

-    node src/app.js
+    node --no-deprecation src/app.js

 The server will serve the client script on any url ending in .js, and will log a page view on any url ending in a screen resolution